AdobeDocs/experience-platform.en/help/data-prep/ui/mapping.md

 ---
 keywords: Experience Platform;home;popular topics;map csv;map csv file;map csv file to xdm;map csv to xdm;ui guide;mapper;mapping;data prep;data preparation;preparing data;
 title: Data Prep UI Guide
-description: This document provides steps on how to use data prep functions in the Platform UI to map CSV files to an XDM schema.
+description: This document provides directions on how to use data prep functions in the Platform UI to map CSV files to an XDM schema.
 ---
 # Data Prep UI Guide

-This document provides steps on how to use data prep functions in the Adobe Experience Platform user interface to map CSV files to an XDM schema.
+This document provides directions on how to use data prep functions in the Adobe Experience Platform user interface to map CSV files to an XDM schema.

 ## Getting started

-This tutorial requires a working understanding of the following components of Platform:
+This tutorial requires a working understanding of the following Platform components:

 * [[!DNL Experience Data Model (XDM)] System](../../xdm/home.md): The standardized framework by which Platform organizes customer experience data.
   * [Basics of schema composition](../../xdm/schema/composition.md): Learn about the basic building blocks of XDM schemas, including key principles and best practices in schema composition.